brisbanemakerspace/bms-wiki/tools/digifab/adventurer4.md

 **Supported Filaments:** PLA, ABS, PETG

 # Induction Process
+**⚠️ This tool requires an induction before use.**

-Please book an induction via the member portal.
+To book an induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

-***OR***

-Attend our introductory 3D printing class for a complete introduction. https://brisbanemaker.space/classes/

 # Slicing Software
 These printers require the use of the Flashprint slicing software.
 This software is very easy to use and allows connection to our printers via WiFi.